 I’m imploring the Formula 1 paddock and the global fans to get behind Liberty and all their new initiatives.

 I’m imploring the Formula 1 paddock and the global fans to get behind Liberty and all their new initiatives.
 All right, perhaps not all of them will be successful, but so what?
-In the tech world where I’m enjoying this new perspective, I can assure you everyone from Amazon to this week’s new start-up will conduct test and learn exercises like Liberty is doing in Formula 1.
+In the tech world where I’m enjoying this new perspective, I can assure you everyone from Amazon to this week’s new start-up will conduct a test and learn exercises like Liberty is doing in Formula 1.
 We do this precisely because we know everything does not work perfectly the first time with technology.
 Never.
 Never!
-Liberty are doing it because the demographic profile of their fans is perhaps more differentiated than any major sporting championship and so getting the precise fan engagement formula is not straightforward.
+Liberty is doing it because the demographic profile of their fans is perhaps more differentiated than any major sporting championship and so getting the precise fan engagement formula is not straightforward.

 Engaging new fans via technology improvements will constantly be the primary business driver for Liberty as they “re-package” Formula 1 in future years.
 To win new fans globally while also holding onto their old loyal fans year on year is a delicate balance that tech can and will help manage.
 Today Liberty has tech tools like AR/VR and soon their own OTT channel to reach new fans in smart ways.
 Tomorrow Liberty will use AI applications, along with machine learning, Blockchain and 5G networks offering new enhanced opportunities to engage and ultimately monetise the vast F1 worldwide following.